aceuganda/R_Bioconductor/R_intro/Exercises/README.md

 ## Working with data frames

 For this exercise, we shall use the `HairEyeColor` dataset also available in the R package `datasets` to answer the following questions.
 The data shows the distribution of hair and eye color and sex in 592 statistics students.
 Type `?HairEyeColor` on the console to go through the documentation for details about this dataset.
-You can access it here.
+You can access it [here](https://github.com/aceuganda/R_Bioconductor/blob/master/R_intro/Exercises/HairEyeColour.csv).

-1. Import the dataset, check the structure and obtain a statistical summary of the data.
+1. Import the dataset into Rstudio, check the structure and obtain a statistical summary of the data.

 2. Extract data of each column and assign it to a variable.
 For each variable, obtain basic statistics and check for agreement/disagreement with results obtained in (1) above.